Foodborne Pathogen Testing

 Technical Specs:

-Sample Size: 25g or Rinse Fluid | LOD: Negative/25g | Shipping: Refrigerated (Do not freeze)
+Sample Size: 25g or rinse fluid | LOD: Negative/25g | Shipping: Refrigerated (do not freeze)

 Industry Application:

-Vibrio parahaemolyticus & Seafood Safety
+Seafood Safety

 Vibrio spp.